diegomagalhaes-dev/diegomagalhaes-dev/README.md

 - 🔭 I’m currently working on only personal projects.
 - 🌱 I have experience with React.js, React Native, Node.js and Typescript/Javascript.
-- 💡 I'm open to new challenges, <a href="https://www.linkedin.com/in/magalhaesdiego/" target="_blank">talk to me!</a>
+- 💡 Let's share thoughts on this matter? <a href="https://www.linkedin.com/in/magalhaesdiego/" target="_blank">Talk to me!</a>
 - I share knowledge on Medium: [Diêgo Magalhães](https://medium.com/@diegomagalhaes-dev)

 <div align="center" >